Jannchenn/MyDay/README.txt

 │   ├── EntryComponent.js
 │   ├── GeneralComponent.js
 │   ├── GuideComponent.js
-│   ├── HealthKit.js
+│   ├── HealthKit.js     # Retrieves and displays total steps taken during day by user and stores info in db along with answer to question.
-│   ├── HomeComponent.js
+│   ├── HomeComponent.js     # Diplays calendar with saved user input for selected date that is retrieved from db.
 │   ├── MainComponent.js
 │   ├── StartComponent.js
 │   ├── StatsComponent.js
 │   ├── Weather.js     # Displays weather and temperature on screen and stores in database along with user's response to question.
 │   └── WeatherComponent.js     # Retrieves weather of user's current location using OpenWeather API.
-├── config.js
+├── config.js     # Initializes Firebase db in application with appropriate configurations.
 ├── images
 │   └── background.jpg
 ├── react-native-calendars-master